Two missing schoolgirls found - Trinidad and Tobago Newsday

 Two missing schoolgirls found

-TWO of three schoolgirls who were reported missing from south Trinidad have been found.
+TWO of three schoolgirls who were reported missing in south Trinidad have been found.

 One of them, Azzaria Joseph, 16, of Fyzabad, walked into the Siparia Police Station on Wednesday.